TyruswooStudio/Tyruswoo_CameraControl-MZ/README.md

 **v1.1.1** - 8/30/2023
 - This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

+**v1.1.2** - 9/23/2024
+- Fixed a crash affecting saves that were made before Camera Control was installed and turned ON.

 > **Remember, only you can build your dreams!**
 >
 > *Tyruswoo*